lukasturcani/stk/docs/source/basic_examples.rst

 Extending stk
 =============

-There are a lot of way to extend :mod:`stk`, for example by adding new functional groups, topology graphs, mutation operations and so on.
+There are a lot of ways to extend :mod:`stk`, for example by adding new functional groups, topology graphs, mutation operations and so on.
 However, because every part of :mod:`stk` is built around an abstract base class, all you need to do is find the appropriate abstract base